run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ## Operating System

 DGX OS is supported on your SuperPod and optimized for NVIDIA infrastructure.
 SR-IOV enables InfiniBand support at the host level.
-When used together with the NVIDIA Network Operator, it allows workloads to leverage InfiniBand networking for high-performance communication.
+When used together with the [NVIDIA Network Operator](#configure-the-network-operator), it allows workloads to leverage InfiniBand networking for high-performance communication.

 The VAST Multi-path or DDN EXA Lustre driver has been installed in all of the used the software image and the Lustre/VAST has been mounted on all DGX and K8S nodes using a BCM FSMount.
 TBD: Oz

-## Deploy Kubernetes on Base Command Manager
+## Deploy Kubernetes: Base Command Manager

 1. From the active BCM headnode, run the following command:
     ```